csound-flossmanual/csound-floss/book/12-d-csound-in-ios.md

 access them.

-For Swift users, the process is slightly different: you will need to first create a \"bridging header\": a .h header file that can import the Objective-C API for access in Swift.
-The naming convention is
-\[YourProjectName\]-Bridging Header.h and this file can be easily created manually in Xcode by choosing File \> New \> File \> Header File (Under 'Source'), and using the naming convention described above.
-After this, you will need to navigate to your project build settings and add the path to this file (relative to your project's .xcodeproj project file).
+For Swift users, the process is slightly different: you will need to first create a *bridging header*: a `.h` header file that can import the Objective-C API for access in Swift.
+The naming convention is *[YourProjectName]-Bridging Header.h* and this file can be easily created manually in Xcode by choosing *File > New > File > Header File* (under *Source*), and using the naming convention described above.
+After this, you will need to navigate to your project build settings and add the path to this file (relative to your project's *.xcodeproj* project file).

-Once this is done, navigate to the bridging header in Xcode and add your Objective-C \#import statements here.
+Once this is done, navigate to the bridging header in Xcode and add your Objective-C `#import` statements here.
 For example:

     //
     // CsoundiOS_ExampleSwift-Bridging-Header.h